-The EAP was sent to the following affected agencies below for comment during a local agency review period.
+During the initial EAP preparation in 2019, the EAP was sent to the following affected agencies below for comment during a local agency review period.
+The same agencies were contacted during the annual EAP update process to verify and update their respective information, most recently in December 2022.

 - Irvine Ranch Water District

 - Irvine Police Department

-- Orange County Fire Authority2
+- Orange County Fire Authority3

 - Tustin Police Department

-- Orange County Sheriff's Department, Emergency Management Division

-- Orange County Public Works

-- California Highway Patrol (CHP), Santa Ana Office